 We have heard a serious tone in the debate.
-As a relatively new Front Bencher, it is quite daunting to follow the speeches of such distinguished and senior parliamentarians as the right hon.
+As a relatively new Front Bencher, I find it quite daunting to follow the speeches of such distinguished and senior parliamentarians as the right hon.
 Members for Chingford and Woodford Green (Sir Iain Duncan Smith), for Haltemprice and Howden (Mr Davis) and for Wokingham (John Redwood).
 We also heard from the hon.
 Member for Rother Valley (Alexander Stafford) and the esteemed Chair of the Women and Equalities Committee, the right hon.
 Member for Romsey and Southampton North (Caroline Nokes), as well as my hon.
 Friend the Member for City of Durham (Mary Kelly Foy), who shows that there are still a few reds left in the red wall, thankfully.
 We also heard characteristically dignified words from my friend, the hon.
 Member for Strangford (Jim Shannon).

-This Bill seeks to fill a gap—notably, the situation where UK law enforcement becomes aware of someone wanted by a non-EU territory but is unable to arrest them without first seeking a warrant.
+This Bill seeks to fill a gap—notably, the situation in which UK law enforcement becomes aware of someone wanted by a non-EU territory but is unable to arrest them without first seeking a warrant.
 The risk that the Bill seeks to address is that a wanted person may abscond or even reoffend before they can be detained.
 We acknowledge the context, the arguments and the safeguards set out by the Government on Second Reading, and we have carefully considered the comments made by the Director of Public Prosecutions and others.
 We also believe that the scrutiny and refinement of the Bill during its passage in the other place has significantly improved and strengthened it.

 We have approached the Bill in a constructive spirit, with a determination to work across the House to get important legislation right for the protection of all our citizens.
 It is critical to ensure that serious criminals—some of whom, let us not forget, are wanted abroad for the most heinous crimes—are arrested and swiftly brought to justice before the opportunity arises for them to reoffend or abscond.
 We fully accept that, in a world where criminals increasingly respect no national borders or boundaries, we must work to achieve our overriding priority to keep the British public safe in collaboration with our international partners.
-However, important amendments have been tabled, and I hope that the Government will listen carefully to the points raised on both sides of the House, to ensure that we build the strongest, most robust and fairest legislative framework for our extradition process.
+However, important amendments have been tabled, and I hope that the Government will listen carefully to the points raised on both sides of the Committee, to ensure that we build the strongest, most robust and fairest legislative framework for our extradition process.

 New clause 1 would require the Secretary of State to lay a statement setting out how many individuals have been arrested under provisions in the Act, broken down by the characteristics of each person arrested as set out in section 4 of the Equality Act 2010.
 This would ensure that Parliament receives the information and facts to enable us to fulfil our duty in scrutinising the effectiveness and impact of this Bill, and in particular to know to whom it is being applied.
 First, it is important to understand how many people this is applied to, which will enable us to understand the breadth and reach of the provisions in this Act and to compare its effectiveness with current provisions, and secondly, it is equally important that we understand to whom it is being applied.

 The purpose of the Equality Act was to protect people from discrimination on the basis of nine protected characteristics.
-In a situation such as requests for extradition, when we are responding to requests from other jurisdictions, we do not have any way of recognising whether these requests are forming any patterns or disproportionately affecting any group of persons.
-If our own equalities legislation is to have any meaning or to be effective, it is vital that we at least have the evidence and the data before this House to analyse the effect of these extradition provisions on protected groups.
-We therefore request that this information is published to enable this analysis so we can more effectively understand the impact of the Bill.
+In a situation such as requests for extradition, when we are responding to requests from other jurisdictions, we do not have any way of recognising whether those requests are forming any patterns or disproportionately affecting any group of persons.
+If our own equalities legislation is to have any meaning or to be effective, it is vital that we at least have the evidence and the data before the House to analyse the effect of these extradition provisions on protected groups.
+We therefore request that this information be published to enable this analysis so we can more effectively understand the impact of the Bill.

-Moreover, there remain concerns from many areas about the approach of several countries to the use of Interpol red notices, as we have already heard.
+Moreover, there remain concerns in many areas about the approach of several countries to the use of Interpol red notices, as we have already heard.
 In February last year, the European Parliament published a study that examined abuse by some states of Interpol’s notice system to persecute human rights defenders, civil society activists and journalists in violation of international standards of human rights.
-The study acknowledged that the reforms implemented in 2015 have improved the situation.
+The study acknowledged that the reforms implemented in 2015 had improved the situation.
 However, abuses of the Interpol system against individuals, including journalists, continue because there is still a lack of established rules and procedures to govern the vetting process and adherence to Interpol’s constitution.